anow47/VibeZone/README.md

 ## 📧 Contact

-For inquiries, reach out at [your-email@example.com](mailto:your-email@example.com).
+For inquiries, reach out at [anow47@yahoo.com](mailto:anow47@yahoo.com).

-## 📜 License

-This project is licensed under the MIT License.

 ---
-Made with ❤️ by VibeZone Team.
+Thank you for visting ❤️.
+Hamouda Mohammed.